MistUnky/minebase/mods/craft/api.md

 If result is omitted, one is used twice and two becomes the result.

 #### stacked
+Registers a craft that creates the result from two different items or from two items of the same type.
+The shape is important.

 | input	|	| output|
 |:-----:|:-----:|:-----:|
 | two	| &rarr;| result